dan-y-zhu/API-Read-Cache/readme.md

 DISABLE_CACHE= true # Forces a write of new data to the cache
 ```

+4. Install redis using instructions [here](https://redis.io/docs/getting-started/), then start redis in a window with `redis-server`.
-4. Start the server with `npm start`.
+5. Start the server with `npm start`.

 # Testing